When Is the Best Time

 Location and Tips

-There are several places in Oahu to see green sea turtles but none of it is as fascinating as Laniakea.
-The turtle beach of Oahu is a long but rather small beach where turtles can frequently be seen.
-Laniakea is also a lovely beach for swimming and snorkeling in the summer.
+There are several places in Oahu to see green sea turtles, but none of them is as fascinating as Laniakea.
+The turtle beach of Oahu is a long but relatively small beach where turtles can frequently be seen.
+Laniakea is also a lovely beach for swimming and snorkelling in the summer.

 The Hawaiian Green Sea Turtle – Honu is endangered and protected under Hawaiian State Law.
-Each day volunteers are present at the beach to protect the turtles.
+Each day, volunteers are present at the beach to watch the turtles.
 If turtles haul up to the beach for basking, the volunteers rope up a “No Go Zone”.
-They usually identify the turtles, put up signs with information and the turtle's given names.
+They usually identify the turtles and put up signs with information and the turtles' given names.
 They know about 30 turtles very well.

 One turtle was basking while another came out.
 This second turtle got blocked and disturbed by tourists.
 As a result, she went back to the sea.
-The volunteers try to do their best, but unfortunately, not all people are sensitive about this issue.
+The volunteers try to do their best, but unfortunately, not everyone is sensitive about this issue.

 8 Green Sea Turtle Facts